Global Migration on the Ground

 Franziska Müller: firstname.lastname@example.org

-This CIVIS Student Week has a varied programme, including the following activities:
+This CIVIS Student Week has a varied programme, which cna be downloaded at the bottom of this page.
+It includes the following activities:

 - Lectures and lessons: twenty lecturers will present their cutting-edge research on global migration, addressing student migration, questions of European citizenship, demographic aspects of international migration also using big data, the use of categories to classify migrants and migratory movements, human rights, the relationship between migration and development questions, the specificities of the Mediterranean area, and the relationship of migration and climate change.